crokology/crokology.github.io/pages/research.md

 ---
 ### Other research activities
 #### <u>Preference analysis for novel contract models in EU agri-environmental policy</u>
 Apart from AgoraNatura, I am also involved in the EU project "*Contracts2.0 - Co-design of novel contract models for innovative agri-environmental-climate measures and for valorisation of environmental public goods"*.
 My contribution here lies within modelling public preference and analysis of perceptions of label-based approaches to stimulate the provision of ecosystem services within the value chain.
-To achieve this we will apply Discrete Choice Experiments and Economic Experiments to assess cooperation among farmers and their incentives to do so.
+To achieve this, we will apply Discrete Choice Experiments and Economic Experiments to assess cooperation among farmers and their incentives to do so.
 #### <u>Public preferences for peatland restoration in Scotland</u>
+The dissertation of my Master's degree in Ecological Economics concerned a public preference survey in Scotland, regarding restoration policies of peatlands.
+I was not involved in the design of the experiment (courtesy of Julia Martin-Ortega, Michela Faccioli and Klaus Glenk), but had the chance to be the first person doing analysis with the data.